dev-academy-programme/curriculum/concepts/git-best-practice/README.md

 ## Capabilities
 You are comfortable with basic git workflow.
 You can:

-  - clone
-  - stage
-  - push
+  - make and push branches
-  - pull
-  - create an issue
+  - create 'pull requests'
+  - write good commit messages

-  -
+  - apply best practices
+  - use git log to review your project's history

 ## Resources
 - [GitHub Tutorial for beginners (Video / Code)](/resources/github-basics-for-beginners-VIDEO)